ggobi/ggally/cran-comments.md

 ## revdepcheck results

-We checked 158 reverse dependencies (128 from CRAN + 30 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 159 reverse dependencies (128 from CRAN + 31 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 3 packages
+ * We failed to check 5 packages

 Issues with CRAN packages are summarised below.

-### Failed to check
+### Failed to check packages below due to installation compilation errors

+* airGR
-* fingerPro   (NA) - depends on rjags; Could not install rjags
+* fingerPro
-* loon.ggplot (NA) - Trying to attached to a null device
+* loon.ggplot
+* robustbase
-* simmr       (NA) - depends on rjags; Could not install rjags
+* simmr